 “The material can vary from decomposed granite and gravel to concrete, tile, and stone hardscapes,” says Judy.
 “The choice depends on the aesthetic of project, and what kind of seating is desired.”
 Obviously, you need a fireproof pad beneath a fire pit, but if you’re installing a gas fire pit there’s less of a safety concern (that is, no flying sparks).

-8. What tall should a fire pit be?
+8. How tall should a fire pit be?

 Though they’re often called fire pits, “fire bowl” is more accurate, because they’re generally raised above the ground.
 “I like a fire pit that’s ten to twelve inches high, about coffee-table height, so you can put your feet up on it,” says Judy.
 Sometimes a custom fire pit is designed to be flush with built-in seating.